World energy resources: Nuclear energy

-The International Atomic Energy Agency estimates the remaining uranium resources to be equal to 2500 ZJ.
+The International Atomic Energy Agency estimates the remaining uranium resources to be equal to 2500 zettajoule (ZJ).
 This assumes the use of breeder reactors, which are able to create more fissile material than they consume.
 IPCC estimated currently proved economically recoverable uranium deposits for once-through fuel cycles reactors to be only 2 ZJ.
 The ultimately recoverable uranium is estimated to be 17 ZJ for once-through reactors and 1000 ZJ with reprocessing and fast breeder reactors.

 Resources and technology do not constrain the capacity of nuclear power to contribute to meeting the energy demand for the 21st century.
 However, political and environmental concerns about nuclear safety and radioactive waste started to limit the growth of this energy supply at the end of last century, particularly due to a number of nuclear accidents.
 Concerns about nuclear proliferation (especially with plutonium produced by breeder reactors) mean that the development of nuclear power by countries such as Iran and Syria is being actively discouraged by the international community.

 Although at the beginning of the 21st century uranium is the primary nuclear fuel worldwide, others such as thorium and hydrogen had been under investigation since the middle of the 20th century.

 Thorium reserves significantly exceed those of uranium, and of course hydrogen is abundant.
 It is also considered by many to be easier to obtain than uranium.
 While uranium mines are enclosed underground and thus very dangerous for the miners, thorium is taken from open pits, and is estimated to be roughly three times as abundant as uranium in the Earth's crust.

 Since the 1960s, numerous facilities throughout the world have burned Thorium.

 Nuclear fusion

 Alternatives for energy production through fusion of hydrogen have been under investigation since the 1950s.
 No materials can withstand the temperatures required to ignite the fuel, so it must be confined by methods which use no materials.
 Magnetic and inertial confinement are the main alternatives (Cadarache, Inertial confinement fusion) both of which are hot research topics in the early years of the 21st century.

-Fusion power is the process driving the sun and other stars.
+Nuclear fusion is the process powering the sun and other stars.
 It generates large quantities of heat by fusing the nuclei of hydrogen or helium isotopes, which may be derived from seawater.
 The heat can theoretically be harnessed to generate electricity.
 The temperatures and pressures needed to sustain fusion make it a very difficult process to control.
 Fusion is theoretically able to supply vast quantities of energy, with relatively little pollution.
 Although both the United States and the European Union, along with other countries, are supporting fusion research (such as investing in the ITER facility), according to one report, inadequate research has stalled progress in fusion research for the past 20 years.